HELWATANY/helwatany/README.md

 - **Bites:** Built the system management dashboard and the live order management dashboards.

-- **BOTTER:** Led and guided the frontend-team while revamping the management dashboard, creating the smart bot flow builder, and the bot chat widget architecture and continuously reviewed projects' performance to identify opportunities for continuous improvement.
+- **BOTTER:** Led and guided the frontend team while revamping the management dashboard, creating the smart bot flow builder, and the bot chat widget architecture, and continuously reviewed projects' performance to identify opportunities for continuous improvement.

-* **Zumra Food:** Led and guided the frontend-team while building the main E-Commerce website using Nuxt.js and continuously reviewed projects' performance to identify opportunities for continuous improvement.
+* **Zumra Food:** Led and guided the frontend team while building the main E-Commerce website using Nuxt.js and continuously reviewed projects' performance to identify opportunities for continuous improvement.
 - **Bankynote:** Built the main management dashboard and documents validation system.

 - **Supplyfied:** Built the MVP for a system to connect hotel and hospitality purchasers with product solutions locally and globally.